|

 dictate or negotiate.
 Fluorescent lights are based on an

 arcing principal and are very bad offenders.
+Fixing noise problems in your own

 home or office is usually not difficult.
 Installing EMI